k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 - **TDM_TARGET_PRODUCT_VERSION**, populated by the system's version of the task's target environment.

-The TDM implementation can get the values of these Globals to check the source and target system version of each execution.
+The TDM implementation can get the values of these Globals in order to check the source and target system version of each execution.

 ## Update LU Schema